khulnasoft/go/README.md

    (Note: instead of a Go version number, you can pass in `master` to build against the latest Go development commit)
 3. Run our build script using; `go run . --goos "darwin" --goarch "arm64"` (replacing the OS and arch parameters to match your requirement)
-4. Verify your go was build; `./dist/darwin_arm64/khulnasoft-go/bin/go version` The output you see should look like this, looking for the `khulnasoft-go` string;
+4. Verify your go was build; `./dist/darwin_arm64/khulnsoft-go/bin/go version` The output you see should look like this, looking for the `khulnsoft-go` string;
-   `go version khulnasoft-go1.17.6 khulnasoft-go1.17-4d15582aff Thu Jan 6 19:06:43 2022 +0000 darwin/arm64`
+   `go version khulnsoft-go1.17.6 khulnsoft-go1.17-4d15582aff Thu Jan 6 19:06:43 2022 +0000 darwin/arm64`

 ## Directory Structure

 This branch is broken up into three main folders;
-- `overlay`; this folder contains brand-new Khulnasoft specific files which should be copied into the `src` path of a fresh Go Release
+- `overlay`; this folder contains brand-new Khulnsoft specific files which should be copied into the `src` path of a fresh Go Release
 - `patches`; this folder contains patch files to modify the existing Go source code
 - `go`; a submodule checkout of https://go.googlesource.com/go which we apply the above two folders against